Arksine/moonraker/docs/configuration.md

 #   to package-lock.json.
 Note that if your project does not have a
 #   package-lock.json in its root directory then the plugin will fail to load.
 #   Default is False.
+host_repo:
+#   The GitHub repo in which zipped releases are hosted.
+Note that this does
+#   not need to match the repository in the "origin" option, as it is possible
+#   to use a central GitHub repository to host multiple client builds.
+As
+#   an example, Moonraker's repo hosts builds for both Moonraker and Klipper.
+#   This option defaults to the repo extracted from the "origin" option,
+#   however if the origin is not hosted on GitHub then this parameter must
+#   be provided.
 ```

 ## `[mqtt]`